PetrochukM/HParams/README.md

 wide trace, this traces the configured functions by modifying their code and inserting a trace function at the beginning of the function definition.
 This has a MUCH lower overhead; however, it is still in beta due to the number of edge cases.

-## How does this work?

-Our approach is simple, `config` maintains a global configuration mapping each function to its associated arguments.
-When a user calls `config.get`, it'll attempt to parse the code to determine the calling function and associated argument.
-In most cases, this will be successful and it will fetch the appropriate value.
-If it's not successful, it'll `raise` an error that'll help you fix the issue.